Mikhail Benyash

 Mikhail Mikhailovich Benyash (Михаил Михайлович Беньяш; born 2 September 1977) is a Russian lawyer (former advocate) based in Krasnodar Krai, known for his support of human rights activists and conscientious objectors until he was disbarred in 2023.
 During his career, Benyash was subjected to multiple arrests and criminal sentences, which led to him fleeing Russia and claiming asylum in Lithuania.

 Biography

-Benyash was born in Sochi, Krasnodar Krai, in what was then the Russian Soviet Federative Socialist Republic.
+Benyash was born in Sochi in 1977.
+After the graduation from the school, he was conscripted to the Russian Armed Forces.
+After the demobilization, he studied law at the Sochi branch of the Russian State Social University.
+After the graduation from the university, he served since 2003 as an judicial officer.
+In 2005, after passing the bar exam, he became an advocate.
+He handled civil cases related to opposition to infill development and criminal cases related to economic crimes.

-From 2017, Benyash was actively involved in the defence of activists and supporters of opposiiton leader and activist Alexei Navalny.
+From 2017, Benyash was actively involved in the defence of activists and supporters of opposition leader and activist Alexei Navalny.
 He also represented soldiers who did not wish to fight in Ukraine.

 Following the deprivation his advocate's status in Russia, Benyash emigrated to Lithuania, where he worked as a plumber.

+In August 2025, Benyash harshly criticized the Anti-Corruption Foundation and, in particular, Leonid Volkov, accusing them of a lack of democracy, accountability and responsibility to supporters, and professional competence in their activities, as well as of betraying the legacy of Alexei Navalny.

+On 3 December 2025, it was reported that the Lithuanian immigration authorities had revoked Benyash's residence permit because he had traveled to Belarus twice in August 2025: first time — to pick up his young son, and second time — to return him to his mother.
+The decision of revoking of the residence permit was appealed in a Lithuanian court.
+The court of first instance rejected the administrative claim, but the Supreme Administrative Court of Lithuania overturned this decision and satisfied the administrative plaintiff's claims.

 Criminal proceedings

 2010 extortion case

 In September 2010, a criminal case was opened against Benyash under article 163 of the Criminal Code of the Russia after he was accused of extorting Konstantin Apostolov, a businessman from Sochi, to give him $25, 000, under the threat of disseminating defamatory information about him.
 Benyash denied the charges, stating he had given Apostolov the money for courtyard improvements, and stated the charges were linked to him having previously defended Dmitry Novikov, a former judge at the Khostinsky District Court in Sochi, who had been accused of fraud.
 In September 2011, Benyash was given a three year suspended prison sentence.